Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 ### Decoding First Pool Parameters

-And, finally, we need to decode first pool parameters in a pool:
+And, finally, we need to decode the parameters of the first pool in a path:

 ```solidity
 function decodeFirstPool(bytes memory path)